knobs-dials/pymoodbar/README.md

  partly because I wanted images with more spectral detail, and maybe later things like beat and rhythm, partly because the original was annoying to get to compile, and partly because I wanted to see how useful it might be as a fingerprint or comparison sort of thing.

-So if you want a fast drop-in for moodbar generation, you probably want one the links below and not this one.
+So if you want a drop-in that is fast, or generates the .mood files the same way, you probably do NOT want this one.

 ## Dependencies